A Polar Bear Safari Expedition: Churchill, Manitoba, Canada

 I was surprised how similar architecture looked in Winnipeg, especially from architect Antoine Predock.

-the designer of the Human Rights Museum pictured above.
-As I walked past it and across the Esplanade Riel Pedestrian Bridge, it was quite striking the similarities of the two river cities and their bridges.
+He was the designer of the Human Rights Museum pictured above.
+As I walked past it and across the Esplanade Riel Pedestrian Bridge, it was quite striking the similarities between the two river cities and their bridges.

 Alas, the memories of a late flight arrival were all behind me now as I wrangled my way into my survival suit.

 Slithering out of my jacket and into this thing was quite a feat, but I somehow managed to be the last one dressed, after trying on several suits till I found the one that fit my short stature.
 We then jetted out to Eskimo Point via Button Bay in the massive Hudson Bay.
 We were on board the Samuel Hearn, a coast guard certified and custom-built boat on the coastal water tour of the Hudson Bay traveling North.
 Shortly thereafter we arrived at Mosquito Point, an estuary where the rapids stumble into the Churchill River and huge Beluga whale coalitions gather.